 Wolf Alice make their eagerly anticipated return, announcing new album Visions Of A Life and a UK tour for the autumn, including their biggest headline show to date at London’s Alexandra Palace.

-Tickets go on sale Friday 16th June at 9 am.
+Tickets go on sale now.

 Wolf Alice, one of the biggest breakthrough independent bands of recent years, today make their eagerly anticipated return, announcing new album Visions Of A Life and a run of shows worldwide, including a UK & European tour for the autumn.
 Visions Of A Life will be released on 29 September via Dirty Hit.